 Brighton and Hove are great places to be when you are young, but perhaps because of this, it is a competitive and expensive place to live, good affordable accommodation is hard to find.
 Many young people born here are unable to secure deposits or on going rent in order to live here.
 Family pressures, often financial too, also mean that many young people “sofa surf” and because of increasingly harsh benefits criteria and reduced access to be able to claim, young people become even more vulnerable.
 I look forward to working with my fellow Trustees to improve this situation for young people, young adults and our city as a whole.

 Corrina Collins – I have worked in the Corporate Travel Industry for 15yrs, focusing on partners, new business and revenue generation.
 Prior to that I was a marketing and loyalty consultant.
 During my career I have worked abroad both in Europe and Globally and I learned new cultures, ways of working and business priorities.
 As a first time Trustee I hope to bring this experience to Nightstop and support and guide around collaboration between external companies, boosting awareness and sponsorship.

-For the last 18 months we have also been a host family for Sussex Nightstop and experienced firsthand the incredible service on offer and met the people who we help.
+For the last 18 months we have also been a host family for Sussex Nightstop and experienced first-hand the incredible service on offer and met the people who we help.
 Wanting to do more inspired me to apply to become a trustee when the opportunity came up.
-I hope I can continue to make a difference to the lives of those on the verge of homelessness as a host and now as a trustee of Sussex Nightstop,
+I hope I can continue to make a difference to the lives of those on the verge of homelessness as a host and now as Chair of Sussex Nightstop,